dftbplus/recipes/docs/transport/carbon2d-trans.rst

   }

 The flags ``SCC = Yes`` and ``SCCTolerance = 1e-6`` enable the SCC calculation.
-A small tolerance in the contact calculation, and in general in transport calculation, helps to avoid artificial mismatches at device/contact boundaries.
+A tight tolerance in the contact calculation, and in general in transport calculations, helps to avoid artificial mismatches at device/contact boundaries.
-The parameter ``EwaldParameter`` needs to sometimes be set when using parallel calculations to reduce the size of the neighbour list.
-Typically, the code may complain about a too small parameter: in that case, setting a value of 0.1 is considered to be good practice.
 The other parameters are the usual ones, except for the ``KPointsAndWeights``, which deserves special attention.

 The bulk contact is of course a periodic structure, hence we need to specify a proper k-point sampling, as we would do in a regular periodic DFTB calculation.
 However, you should be careful about the way the lattice vector is internally defined.
-When the input system is a **cluster** (C), i.e. *it has no periodicity in direction transverse to the transport directions*, the lattice vector of the contact is internally reconstructed and assigned to be the **first** lattice vector, *regardless the spatial orientation of the structure*.
-This means that the ``KPointsAndWeights`` for a cluster system are always defined as
-above: a finite number of k-points along the first reciprocal vector (according to a 1D Monkhorst-Pack scheme) and a Gamma point sampling along the other two directions.
+When the input system is a **cluster** (C), i.e. *it has no periodicity in directions transverse to the transport direction(s)*, the lattice vector of the contact is internally reconstructed and assigned to be the **first** lattice vector, *regardless the spatial orientation of the structure*.
+This means that the ``KPointsAndWeights`` for a cluster system are always defined as above: a finite number of k-points along the first reciprocal vector (according to a 1D Monkhorst-Pack scheme) and sampling with values of 0 along the other two directions.
 The reason for this choice is that we do not want to assign a specific direction to the structures, i.e. at this level we do not assume in any way that the structure must be oriented along x,y or z direction.

 Note also that as the contact information is used in the transport calculation, it is a good idea to use a dense k point sampling and a low SCC tolerance, in